jquant/jai-sdk/docs/source/4-task/vectors.rst

 ##############

 .. note::
-   If you haven't yet, please check the section :ref:`How to configure your auth key <source/1-overview/set_authentication:How to configure your auth key>` for more information.
+   If you haven't yet, please check the section :ref:`How to configure your auth key <source/1-overview/set_authentication:How to configure your auth key>` before running the code snippets in this page.

 The Vectors module is built to setup collections without models internally and making it possible to consume them in your Jai environment.